wp-plugins/wowslider/readme.txt

 Free version can be used on personal, non-commercial sites only.
 Business version of WOWSlider has an option to remove watermark from images as well as set your own watermarks.
 All other features and options of Free and Business versions are the same.

+= 8.
+Drop down menus open behind WOWSlider =

+It seems "z-index" problem.
+WOWSlider's value of "z-index" parameter is 90.
+So, "z-index" value of your menu should be greater than 90.
+If problem will persist, please contact with customer support at support [at] wowslider [dot] com.
+Provide us a direct link to your webpage with a problem.

 == Screenshots ==

 1. Fancy Templates